 The most fascinating thing is that the film was made at Pinewood Studios in London, using scale models and sets.
 A few scenes were shot at an Indian garden in West Sussex.
 Many contemporary filmmakers like Scorcese and Spielberg refer to it as a landmark in technicolor film and cinematography, a film creating a whole exotic world in the studio.
 It is a film that casts a spell, encouraging one to keep thinking for a long time.

-The Criterion version is wonderful, and I (for once) highly recommend the extras: the analysis by French filmmaker Bertrand Tavernier, the short about the making of the film, and the commentary including Scorcese and Powell.
+The Criterion version is wonderful, and I highly recommend the extras: the analysis by French filmmaker Bertrand Tavernier, the short about the making of the film, and the commentary including Scorcese and Powell.
 One of the most satisfying recent experiences of cinema I’ve had.